 Edward is a corkscrew that implements the foil cutter with two cutting wheels at the bottom of its arms.
 It is designed to be as intuitive as possible, adding as little as the new function needed.
 Its mechanical heart is highlighted by the translucent plastic and since it looks like a human, it stands to save space on laid tables.

 Guido is a cartoonish racing car with thick eyebrows and driven personality.
-See all the other entries here.

 Main sponsors of the event were Alessi and Corraini Edizioni, who published the exhibition catalogue.